3 Almost Effortless Ways to Handle Tattoos Without Removing Them for Your Wedding

 A few hours on a Saturday with your bridesmaids will give you enough time to work with the product.

 It’s also a great way to get the point across to any tattooed bridesmaids that you would prefer to have all eyes on YOU during the ceremony and reception rather than on their tats.

-While some brands of top selling 3d mink lashes are made specifically for covering tattoos with a light touch, keep in mind that if several layers of makeup must be used to cover the ink, chances are high that the darkness of the makeup will be noticeable to your guests and might also appear darker in your photos.
+While some brands of makeup are made specifically for covering tattoos with a light touch, keep in mind that if several layers of private label false eyelash must be used to cover the ink, chances are high that the darkness of the makeup will be noticeable to your guests and might also appear darker in your photos.

 3. Camouflage Concealer

-If playing with top selling 3d mink lashes doesn’t appeal to you, here are a couple of tattoo cover up tips to help simply camouflage your tattoos.
+If playing with private label false eyelash doesn’t appeal to you, here are a couple of tattoo cover up tips to help simply camouflage your tattoos.